 Access to fair trials matter because the way the government treats one citizen means that they can get away with doing it to another citizen, until more and more rights and protections slip away.
 The more court cases swing in a particular way means they help set precedence and case law.

 Qualified Immunity protects elected officials, meaning if they are wrong, and they know they’re wrong but do it anyway, there are ZERO consequences for their behavior.
+It’s up to the public to recognize this and question the information put before them for consumption — especially

 In Closing